Anthony-T-N/Bookmark_Counter/README.md

 How It Works
 -
-Console application accepts a number (Example: Total number of bookmarks for the current day).
+- The console application accepts a number (Example: Total number of bookmarks for the current day).
-The difference is calculated between the current and previous totals.
-Converted as a entry with corresponding date.
+- The difference is calculated between the current and previous totals.
+Which is then converted as a entry with corresponding date.
-Stored as a row in csv file.
+- Stored as a row in a csv file.

 - Structure of data in csv file:
 - Date       | Total  | Difference